 To apply for consideration, applicants must meet the following criteria:

-- Must be female Must be a U.S. Citizen
+- Must be female and must be a U.S. Citizen

 - Must be a resident of Virginia